landex/Windows-10/Procedure/Windows10andWSL/Win10WSL2.md

   "cursorShape": "filledBox",
 ```

 This is my file, to not extend more the configuration, if you can customize more see references below.
-Thanks.

 ```json
     {